• Home

 Let’s learn and let’s make some shall we?!

-Easy Sunglasses Case Pattern:
+Easy Sunglasses Case Pattern

-Supplies Needed:
+Supplies

-• Scraps of fusible fleece
+• 1 scraps fusible fleece

-Cut your fabric into 7 1/2 inch by 4 1/2 inch rectangles.
-You will need 4 total, 2 from each fabric.
-Go ahead and fuse your fleece to the wrong side of your outer fabric.
+• Fuse your fleece to the wrong side of your outer fabric.
 Then cut about 1/2 inch off the length of that one so that it is slightly shorter than your inner fabric.

-Partner each of your rectangles with their matching rectangle.
+• Partner each of your rectangles with their matching rectangle.
 With right sides together, sew around the outer edges of your rectangles, leaving one of the short ends open.

-Turn the inner fabric rectangle that you just sewed right side out and stuff it down into the outer fabric (which is still wrong side out).
-Match up the top edges and then sew around the top edge leaving a small opening to turn it: (just be careful to only sew through your two layers of fabric at a time.
-This can be a little tricky-see the image below.)
+• Match up the top edges and then sew around the top edge leaving a small opening to turn it.
+Just be careful to only sew through your two layers of fabric at a time.
+This can be a little tricky-see the image.
+Stop frequently with your needle down to adjust the fabric if necessary.

-Turn it all right side out and stuff the inner piece down into the outer with just a little edge showing at the top.
-Press it flat and top stitch all the way around the top (again being careful not to sew through all 4 layers, just the two you want):
+• Turn it all right side out and stuff the inner piece down into the outer with just a little edge showing at the top.
+Press it flat and top stitch all the way around the top (again being careful not to sew through all 4 layers, just the two you want).

-And you are done!
+• And you are done!
 Pretty easy I hope?

 You Might Also Like: